LPC POST Serial

-The adapter can be connected to the system using the standard TPM header.
+The LPC post board can be connected to the system using the standard LPC/TPM header.
 Now also other LPC header versions are supported.
 For example the OpenCompute version:

 The board includes the following functions: